PranavRajS07/SwiftTechEngineers/design_guidelines.md

 ---

-This comprehensive design system ensures a cohesive, modern, and impressive web presence that elevates Swift Tech Group's brand while maintaining usability and performance across all divisions.
+This comprehensive design system ensures a cohesive, modern, and impressive web presence that elevates Swift Tech Engineers (India) Pvt.
+Ltd.'s brand while maintaining usability and performance across all companies.